Shuttle/Pendel/docs/shuttle-access/guide.md

 - These identities:
   - `guide-user` with a password of `guide-password`
   - `AccessGuide.WebApi` with a password of `AccessGuide.WebApi:Password`
+- This permission:
-- A permission called `weather://forecast/view`
+  - `weather://forecast/view`
 - A role called `Trusted Identity` and assign the following permissions:
   - `access://sessions/view`
   - `access://sessions/register`
-- A role called `Weather Reader` and assign the `weather://forecast/view` permission.
+- A role called `Weather Reader` and assign this permission:
+  - `weather://forecast/view`
-- Assign the following roles to the `guide-user` identity:
+- Assign ths role to the `guide-user` identity:
   - `Weather Reader`
-  - `Trusted Identity` (we just need this to get to the session token later on)
+- Assign this role to the `AccessGuide.WebApi` identity:
-- Assign the `Trusted Identity` role to the `AccessGuide.WebApi` identity.
+  - `Trusted Identity`

 ## Minimal API